 Introduction: Control user access with permissions

-This topic introduces three SharePoint security features that work together to help you control user access to sites and content on sites.
-These features are as follows:
+This topic introduces three security features that work together to control user access to sites and content on sites, and what level of access you have to have yourself in order to work with those features.

 In this article